 - The library lends books to people.

-- give money to somebody who agrees to pay it back (of a bank, usually with interest)
+- give money to somebody who agrees to pay it back

 - The bank lent David money to open his book shop.

 - When the bookshop opens, Elsa and Lily will lend David a helping hand.